reactjs/react.dev/src/content/reference/react/use.md

 2. [Providing an alternative value with `Promise.catch`](#providing-an-alternative-value-with-promise-catch)

 <Pitfall>
 `use` cannot be called in a try-catch block.
-Instead of a try-catch block [wrap your component in an Error Boundary]((#displaying-an-error-to-users-with-errorboundary)), or [provide an alternative value to use with the promise's `.catch` method](#providing-an-alternative-value-with-promise-catch).
+Instead of a try-catch block [wrap your component in an Error Boundary](#displaying-an-error-to-users-with-errorboundary), or [provide an alternative value to use with the promise's `.catch` method](#providing-an-alternative-value-with-promise-catch).
 </Pitfall>

 #### Displaying an error to users with `ErrorBoundary` {/*displaying-an-error-to-users-with-errorboundary*/}